 You won’t have to worry about keeping the mobile app open.
 The update actually happens on the router.
-The mobile app acts just as a remove issuing the update command directly.
+The mobile app acts just as a remote issuing the update command directly.

 Now, in my experience, it happened quite a few times for the mobile app update not to work.
 It did fail in a silent manner, without any messages, making me believe everything was working properly, but when I did check for a new firmware again I could see I was still using the previous version.

 1. Download the correct firmware file from your ASUS router firmware download support page (search on Google for “ASUS #MODEL firmware download”).